Main / Books / The Thursday Murder Club

 By Richard Osman

-Book review and synopsis for The Thursday Murder Club by Richard Osman, a jaunty and lighthearted murder mystery set in a retirement village.
+Book review, full book summary and synopsis for The Thursday Murder Club by Richard Osman, a jaunty and lighthearted murder mystery set in a retirement village.

 Synopsis